zilexa/Homeserver/maintenance-tasks/README.md

 50 5 * * 7 run-if-today L zo && /usr/bin/bash /home/YOURUSERNAME/docker/HOST/monthly.sh
 ```
 Note this means:
-- Nightly will start 5.30 AM every day.
+- Nightly runs at 5.30 AM every day.
-- Monthly will start 20min later at 5.50 AM, every first Sunday of the month.
+- Monthly runs every first Sunday of the month at 5.50AM.
+- Feel free to change the schedule.
+[This calculator](https://crontab.guru/) will help you, additionally check how to use [run-if-today](https://github.com/xr09/cron-last-sunday/blob/master/run-if-today).

+- If Nightly happens to still be running while Monthly is executed, Monthly pauses until Nightly is done (see how the scripts start and end).
   - The Nightly script creates a file "tasks-running" and deletes the file when the script is finished.
   - The Monthly script checks if such a file exists, waits for it to disappear, then starts running its tasks (how neat!).
-Feel free to change the schedule.
-[This calculator](https://crontab.guru/) will help you, additionally check how to use [run-if-today](https://github.com/xr09/cron-last-sunday/blob/master/run-if-today).

 #### Optional: change frequency of snapshots/backups
 - If you want to create snapshots and backups more frequently: move the single `SUBVOLUMES SNAPSHOTS & BACKUPS` command from the `nightly.sh` script to crontab and set a schedule like the above but more frequently, like every 6 hours.